joepv/joepv.github.io/_pages/sonos.md

 ## How I implemented it

 I found out that the Sonos API is using SOAP messages.
 It was a real struggle as the Fibaro Home Center 2 doesn't support XML and SOAP, but I got it to work by parsing the XML with regular expressions.
+After posting my work on the [official Fibaro forums](https://forum.fibaro.com/) user [@10der](https://forum.fibaro.com/profile/11270-10der/) wrote XML parsing code in LUA!

 ### SOAP request with LUA